 Workplace posture is essential for maintaining a healthy body and preventing pain.
 There are a number of problems that are caused by poor postures, such as sitting or standing in an unnatural position for long periods of time, muscle imbalances, joint problems, and a decrease in circulation.
-However, there are a few simple tips that can help with those.
+Even scoliosis and poor posture are related.
+However, here are a few simple tips that can help with those.

 The Importance of Good Workplace Posture

 As mentioned before, there are a number of reasons why good workplace posture is so important.
-Perhaps the most important reason is that it helps to prevent pain: neck pain, back pain, headaches, and even jaw pain.
+Perhaps the most important reason is that it helps to prevent pain: jaw and neck pain, back pain, headaches.

 Another reason why good workplace posture is so important is that it can help improve your circulation, prevent fatigue, dizziness, and even fainting.